stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

-tactic would require the node to calculate the correct values for `reward-cycle-pox-address-list` as the blocks in reward cycle #57 were processed, which in turn meant that nodes would need to boot from genesis to derive the correct data with which to repare the data map at the start of reward cycle #58.
+tactic would require the node to calculate the correct values for `reward-cycle-pox-address-list` as the blocks in reward cycle #57 were processed, which in turn meant that nodes would need to boot from genesis to derive the correct data with which to repair the data map at the start of reward cycle #58.
 There is insufficient time to implement, test, and deploy this approach.